proxima-j/Comp-440-Just-Run/README.md

 Research question: What kinds of articles would chatGPt better simulate human beings?

-[Click here](https://rita-li527.github.io/Comp440-JustRun/) to visit the result website.
+[Click here](https://rita-li527.github.io/Comp440-JustRun/) to visit the result website and portfolio of the two project members.

 ## Dataset